dankearney/collatz/Finding_Cycles.md

 Run: 7 => 16 => 8 => 4 => 2 => 1 => 10 => 5 => 14 => 7
 Product of increases: $16/7 * 10 / 1 * 14 / 5 = 64$
 Product of decreases: $2^6 = 64$

+## Near-Cycles

+The $3 * n + 1$ rule has some near-cycles, like 59 => 178 => 89 => 268 => 134 => 67 => 202 => 101 => 304 => 152 => 76 => 38 => 19 => 58.

+The increases here as we move from odd to even are 178/59=3.017, 268/89=3.011, 202/67=3.015, 304/101=3.001, and 58/19=3.053, the product of which is 251.66 -- reasonably close to the product of the decreases (256), but still off.

+## The Futility of Trying to Find Cycles

+The Collatz conjecture is known to be true for some gigantic numbers, tested up to $2^{68}$.
+This means any cycle must start with a very large number, which also implies that $3 * n + 1$ is extremely close to $3 * n$.
+For n=1 billion, $\frac{3 * n + 1}{n} =  3.000000001$.

+Let's suggest that some non-trivially-large number is the lowest (odd) number in a cycle.

+If the cycle has $d$ odd numbers, then the lower limit of the product of the increases is $3 + x^d$, where $x$ is the excess over 3.0. $x < 1$ and approaches 0.

+Since a power of 3 is always odd, it will never equal a power of 2.
+Therefore, $3 + x^d >= 3^d + 1$ in order for $3 + x^d$ to possibly equal a power of 2.

+For $n=$ 1 billion, $x = .00000001$.
+The smallest value of $d$ that satisfies the above is 18, so the cycle must have at least 18 odd numbers in it. $3^18 = 387420489$, but the nearest power of 2 above that is $2^29 = 536870912$, which is 149450423 larger than the power of 3.
+We are so, hopelessly far away from a power of 2 with $d=18$.
+No worries, we can just try a much larger cycle to get our error to increase such that we get closer!
+How about $d = 100$?
+No dice.
+The next power of 2 above $3^{100}$ is $2^{159}$, which is 215373297933440128065381286592520237125858749487 above $3^100$ -- preposterously out of reach.
+As the cycles get longer, the nearest power of 2 actually trends further away.
+Why? https://mathoverflow.net/a/116960 explains this nicely -- powers of 2 and 3 cannot be close to one another as powers get larger.
+We need a power of 2 to be close to a power of 3, but that is not possible.

+What does this mean?
+Cycles must be relatively short, and start with relatively low numbers, otherwise the product of the increases can not equal a power of 2, regardless of the rule.